Explore Etosha Self–Drive

 Safari Description:

-A short self–drive visiting Etosha National Park, Namibia.
-One of the largest wildlife destinations in the world.
+A short self–drive visiting Etosha National Park, Namibia – one of the largest wildlife destinations in the world.
 Enjoy rewarding game viewing and spot elephants, predators such as lion, leopard and hyena, and watch out for endangered black rhino.
-Camping, acccommodation and luxury accommodation options available
+Various comfort options available, you can choose between staying inside or out of the park on private reserves

 Safari Highlights: